Linkedin

 The trickiest part?
 Legal.
 It wasn’t clear yet what rules we could apply to users in different markets, and what exactly we needed to collect in the Withdrawal Request form.
 Spoiler: we didn’t get the final list until almost right before development started.

-Early Ideas and Sketches
+Early Ideas & Sketches

 Even with a lot of unknowns, I had a pretty good picture of the main screens in my head, so I jumped into early designs.
 I decided to start with the resale listing flow because it had had the fewest open questions.